SuperMohit/crypto-prices/README.md

 # crypto-prices
 Backend Code:
-* Backend code consists of Spring Boot App, fetching live data from https://www.alphavantage.co website, while historical information is extracted using <> and inserted into elastic search node.
+* Backend code consists of Spring Boot App, fetching live data from https://www.alphavantage.co website, while historical information is extracted using python script import_dump.py and inserted into elastic search node.

 * Each of the crypto types are stored in the individual indices.